jrte/ribose/README.md

 Jrte is about inversion of control for high-volume text analysis and information extraction and transformation.
 It is a ship-in-a-bottle showpiece thrown together to demonstrate what computing might be if finite-state transduction, augmented with a transducer stack and coupled with a classical CPU/RAM computer, was a common modality for processing sequential information (i.e. almost everything except arithmetic).
 The general idea is to show how to make information work for you rather than you having to work to instruct a computer about how to work with information.
 Or, at least, how to reduce costs associated with information workflows.
-This idea is outlined below and explored, a bit snarkily, in the _[Discussions](https://github.com/jrte/ribose/discussions)_.
+The general idea is outlined below and explored, a bit snarkily, in the _[Discussions](https://github.com/jrte/ribose/discussions)_.

 <p align="center">
   <img src="https://github.com/jrte/ribose/blob/master/etc/javadoc/api/resources/2-gears-white.jpeg">